Employers that Abuse Job Applicants

 It is less well understood that this is a two-way street.
 Employers make “mistakes” too.
 Some employers use tactics that are abusive to potential employees, who often have no recourse to complain.

 A potential employer is in a power position.
 The employer has what the applicant wants – a job.
 For that reason, most job applicants seek to please.
-However, some employers seem to feel that by consenting to an interview, the applicant has forfeited his or her right to be treated with dignity, respect and fairly.
+However, the same incentive may not exist with the employer.
+In fact, some employers seem feel that by consenting to an interview, the applicant has forfeited his or her right to be treated with dignity, respect and fair play.

-An applicant found her dream job at a non-profit organization halfway across the country.
+An applicant found her dream job at a non-profit halfway across the country.
 She was offered the job and moved there with her children.
 However, in the month between the offer and her arrival, there was a management shakeup.
 When she arrived, her job description had changed and she was reporting to a new supervisor who had not participated in her job interview.
-Furthermore, the new supervisor was 20 years younger, far less experienced, and was hostile from the start.
+Furthermore, the new supervisor was 20 years younger, far less experienced, and didn’t seem to like her from the start.
 The applicant estimates it cost her about $8,000 to relocate for the job, and that it will cost her many thousands more to relocate again – not including lost pension benefits and the emotional distress.

 One applicant, an unemployed father of two, says he was strongly encouraged to fly to Philadelphia to meet with a prospective employer, who indicated he was a finalist for the position but could not be appointed without a face-to-face meeting.
-This was a job at a state agency that, he was told, had no travel budget.
+This was a job at a state agency that, he was told, had no funds for travel.
 Upon arrival in Philadelphia, the prospective employer administered the equivalent of a standardized test that he said he was giving to all applicants.
 The “test” could easily have been conducted over the phone.
-The applicant, who didn’t get the job, advises: “Never pay for travel!”
+The applicant, who didn’t get the job, tells other applicants: “Never pay for travel!”
 (Suggest Skype – it’s the equivalent of a face to face interview and it’s free.)

 Finally, an attractive woman in her mid-50s recalls a job interview in Connecticut with a direct supervisor that was going well.
 The supervisor said the company president planned to stop by and say hello.
 At one point, a man in his 40s walked briskly into the supervisor’s office, took one look at the applicant, and, wordlessly, turned on his heels and walked out.
 There was a long and awkward silence.
 After a few moments, the supervisor, a woman in her 30s, left the room.
-When she returned, she said the boss wouldn’t be able to meet with the applicant after-all.
-The applicant suspected the man who entered the room was the company president.
-She was devastated.
+When she returned,s she said the boss wouldn’t be able to meet with the applicant after-all.
+The applicant was devastated.
 “I guess I was too old?” she says.

 When a prospective employer makes a mistake or uses abusive tactics, more often than not, the job seeker pays the price.
 You may not get the job.
 If you do, you may end up feeling used and abused.
 And you have little recourse.
 The woman at the Connecticut interview might argue she was the victim of age discrimination but what she wanted was a job, not a costly and time consuming lawsuit (assuming she could get an attorney to take her case).